Movement Coin (MOVEMENT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Movement Coin Historical Price

-According to the latest data gathered on Movement Coin live price page, the current price of Movement Coin is 0USD.
+According to the latest data gathered on Movement Coin live price page, the current price of Movement Coin is 0.000007USD.
 The circulating supply of Movement Coin(MOVEMENT) is

 In the past 24 hours, Movement Coin has shown a price movement of